apache/nuttx/tools/README.txt

 initialconfig.c
 ---------------

-  This is a C file that can be used create an initial configuration.
+  This is a C file that can be used to create an initial configuration.
   This permits creating a new configuration from scratch, without relying on any existing board configuration in place.
-This utility will create a barebones .config file sufficient only for instantiating the symbolic links necesary to do a real configuration.
+This utility will create a barebones .config file sufficient only for instantiating the symbolic links necessary to do a real configuration.

 kconfig2html.c
 --------------

-  This is a C file that can be used build a utility for converting the NuttX configuration in the Kconfig files to an HTML document.
-This auto-generated documentation will, eventually, replace the manually updated configuration documentation that is fallling woefully behind.
+  This is a C file that can be used to build a utility for converting the NuttX configuration in the Kconfig files to an HTML document.
+This auto-generated documentation will, eventually, replace the manually updated configuration documentation that is falling woefully behind.

   $ tools/kconfig2html.exe -h
   USAGE: tools/kconfig2html [-d] [-a <apps directory>] {-o <out file>] [<Kconfig root>]